emoncms/event_archived/README.md

 event
 =====

+## Update : Depreciated in favor of built in event processor [link](https://openenergymonitor.org/emon/node/12083)

 Setup actions to occur when a feed goes above, below or is equal a set value.
 Set another feed or send an email.

 Prowl, NMA, Curl, Twitter, MQTT and Email methods native to application.